 Fisher College has established a no smoking policy throughout and in front of the College.
 No smoking is allowed in the common areas, which include: corridors, classrooms, auditoriums, or residence halls.
 Smoking is not allowed on the stairways to any buildings or on Beacon Street.
-Students are only permitted to smoke in the designated smoking area located behind building 116 Beacon Street and One Arlington Street.
 This policy results from the College's compliance with the Massachusetts Clear Air Act.
 Chewing tobacco and electronic cigarettes are also not to be consumed or smoked inside any College building.
 The Department of Public Safety is responsible for the enforcement of this policy and failure to abide by the Smoking & Tobacco Policy may result in disciplinary action.
 The College also offers educational programs regarding the hazards of smoking and tobacco use.
 Students seeking to learn more about these hazards or interested in quitting smoking or tobacco use may contact the Health Services Office and/or Counseling Services.